keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/ESP32/ESP32.md

 #### 5. A 7-key Piano

-We now make all seven buttons to be able to play tones by pressing them.
+We now make all eight buttons to be able to play tones by pressing them.

 ##### Build Code